estebanmunchjones2019/react-hooks-article/readme.md

 And by calling `FETCH_POSTS` at a high level of the app, so all the components (even the most nested ones) using the `posts` have it available when they render (or they can get them as soon as the single http call response arrives).

 ❌ create a Posts app with 2 branches: one for the usePosts hook (2 fetch requests), and the other with the useStore hook (single request);

-❌ create only one Counter app with 2 branches

 ❌ check that code snippets are up to date with the repos